dongb94/algorithm/beak/level06 One Dimensional Array/readMe.md

-# BeakJoon level 6 One Dimentional Array
+# BeakJoon level 6 One Dimensional Array